A Texas non-compete litigator points out the biggest problems with the way non-competes work in practice

 There are too many non-competes, the non-competes are too broad, and judges are too willing to enforce them with injunctions.

-The ACS brief approaches non-compete reform with an obvious pro-worker orientation.
+The ACS brief approached non-compete reform with an obvious pro-worker orientation.
 As a lawyer who represents both employers and employees in non-compete disputes and litigation, I have more of a practitioner’s perspective.
 And as a Texas non-compete lawyer, I don’t expect any significant change in the law soon.

 But my experience handling non-compete cases tells me that some common-sense reforms are overdue in the Lone Star State.